 - Food Standards Agency

 We value input from you to help us ensure our service is meeting your needs.
 We would like to hear from you whether your experience of us has been good or in need of improvement.
 This helps us to ensure we keep doing the right things and make changes where we need to.
-You can give feedback to us through our survey, or you can provide feedback to us by contacting us directly on 0191 2787878, email email@example.com or visit www.newcastle.gov.uk.
-Alternatively please write to Public Safety and Regulation, Civic Centre, Newcastle upon Tyne, NE1 8QH.
+You can give feedback to us through our survey, or you can provide feedback to us by contacting us directly on 0191 2787878, email firstname.lastname@example.org or visit www.newcastle.gov.uk.
+Alternatively please write to the Food Safety service, Directorate of Operations and Regulatory Services, Civic Centre, Newcastle upon Tyne, NE1 8QH.

 Any feedback that we receive will be acknowledged, considered and responded to.

 In line with the Service's Enforcement Policy we aim to resolve the majority of complaints and investigations without taking formal action through the Courts.
-To see the outcome of where the Service has taken formal action against businesses in Newcastle for food hygiene offences go to the Chronicle of the 27 August 2014, the Chronicle of the 3 August 2015, the Chronicle of the 4 November 2015, the Chronicle of the 1 February 2016, the Chronicle of the 28 October 2016, The Express of the 28 October 2016 and the Chronicle of the 25 November 2016.
+To see the outcome of where the Service has taken formal action against businesses in Newcastle for food hygiene offences and the various outcomes go to the Chronicle of the 3 August 2015, the Chronicle of the 4 November 2015, the Chronicle of the 1 February 2016, the Chronicle of the 28 October 2016, The Express of the 28 October 2016, the Chronicle of the 25 November 2016, the Chronicle of the 6 April 2018, the Chronicle of the 7 April 2018, the Chronicle of the 21 April 2018, the Chronicle of the 24 April 2018 and the Chronicle of the 16 September 2018.

 Please note: This information has no legal force and is not an authoritative interpretation of the law, which is a matter for the Courts.
 It is intended to help those in business to understand in general terms, the main features of the legislation.
 The information is not a substitute for the legislation and you should refer to the text of the Regulations for a full statement of legal requirements and obligations.
 Where appropriate, you should seek your own independent legal advice.

-For further information, please contact the Food Safety service, City of Newcastle upon Tyne, Public Safety and Regulation, Civic Centre, Newcastle upon Tyne, NE1 8QH.
+For further information, please contact the Food Safety service, Directorate of Operations and Regulatory Services, Civic Centre, Newcastle upon Tyne, NE1 8QH.

 Phone: 0191 2116102